Dots and Loops: Critical reception

+Legacy

-In his retrospective review of the album for Pitchfork, Eric Harvey praised Dots and Loops as Stereolab's "peak", finding them "embracing the bleeding edge of digital studio technology" and creating "a work both of its moment and […] that seems to hover outside everything else."
-He also considered it to be one of the first albums produced with a digital audio workstation.
+Dots and Loops is Stereolab's most commercially successful album.
+Sam Walton of Loud and Quiet wrote, "As Britpop dwindled, [Dots and Loops] offered teenagers who had cut their teeth on Blur v Oasis, now a couple of years older and more curious, an accessible British-based shortcut into a world of collage, crate-digging and electronica beyond the walls of Beatles/Stones rock-music hegemony."
+In his retrospective review of the album for Pitchfork, Eric Harvey praised Dots and Loops as Stereolab's "peak", finding them "embracing the bleeding edge of digital studio technology" and creating "a work both of its moment and [...] that seems to hover outside everything else."
 Louis Pattison of Uncut described it as being "a touch less immediate" than Emperor Tomato Ketchup, remarking on its "laid-back and loungier" mood, while noting that it captured Stereolab in their "imperial phase".
+Bill Pearis of BrooklynVegan also credited Sean O'Hagan's string and brass arrangements in Dots and Loops as "a big part of the album's appeal."

 Exclaim!'s I. Khider cited Dots and Loops as a "definitive" post-rock recording.
 Writing for the same magazine, Alex Hudson commended the band for "deliver[ing] some of their most accessible pop without sacrificing any of their experimental impulses."
 In Vice, Sophie Kemp called Dots and Loops "a major milestone in the world of experimental pop, and within Stereolab's expansive discography", deeming it the band's "most sonically accessible and politically important record."

+Erlewine and Saby Reyes-Kulkarni of Paste reviewed the 2019 expanded edition of Dots and Loops positively, with Erlewine writing that it "uphold[s] Stereolab's reputation for giving fans a complete look at their music", while Reyes-Kulkarni wrote, "It’s always a risky proposition when bands release crude demos, but in this case, the skeletal building blocks of Gane and Sadier’s parts paint a picture of songs with plenty of breathing room and promise."
+The same year, Gane said in an interview with The Guardian, that the computer production for Dots and Loops made the album "a bit too sophisticated.
+It gave it a bit much of a laid-back, ersatz feel.
+The computer has ruined rock music in a way, because it makes it too polite… Hip-hop and electronic music have dealt with this problem very, very well – rock music hasn't."